Stellacore/peridetic/README.md

 Internal checking of values is limited to conditions that may occur in the course of processing meaningful data.

-There intentionally is no code (nor overhead) to detect infinity or subnormal data values.
+There intentionally is no code (nor overhead) to test for infinity or subnormal data values.
 Instead, such values are propagated through computations based on the properties and characteristics of local compiler, libraries and hardware.

-If the ability to provide bad data values is important, then consider wrapping the transforms functions inside a test along the lines of:
+If an ability to provide bad data values is important, then consider wrapping the transforms functions inside a test along the lines of:

 	double const wildValueComponent{ ... };
-	if ((0. == wildValueComponent) || std::isnormal(wildValueComponent))
+	// test for each component that might contain bad data if ((0. == wildValueComponent) || std::isnormal(wildValueComponent))
 	{
 		// Here, wildValueComponent is a valid LP or XYZ component